SlamChillz/alx-system_engineering-devops/0x00-shell_basics/README.md

 [100-lets_move](./100-lets_move) script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 ## Clean Emacs
 [101-clean_emacs](./101-clean_emacs) script that deletes all files in the current working directory that end with the character "~".
+## Tree
+[102-tree](./102-tree) script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.